amit4184/ezyresource/docs/ec-designer/create-a-product-blank/set-up-a-decor-product-blank.md

 ![](https://ezy-resources.s3.ap-south-1.amazonaws.com/en/HTCADECOPB14.png)

- **Note :** in case of a product where multiple attributes to be set the attribute level pricing can be used.
+ **I**n case of a product where multiple attributes to be set the attribute level pricing can be used.

 * Any surface or material on which printing is done.
 Art paper, Synthetic Paper, Metal, Acrylic
 * Select & set pricing for each attribute individually.